Click on each bulleted item below for more information

 - Post an agenda packet with background informationThe agenda is posted on the SFBC website several days before the board meeting, but it does not include any background information on any of the agenda items.
 The background information is posted to the board’s DropBox folder, but members at large have no information about the topics before the meeting.

 - Board committees write meeting minutesCurrently, some board committees write meeting minutes, but not all.
-Without meeting minutes, there is no record of what happened or what is to be done.
-This is not an efficient way to govern the organization.
+Meeting minutes improve organizational efficiency.
+Without meeting minutes, there is no record of what happened or what is to be done and things can fall through the cracks.

 - Update the bylawsThe bylaws are cumbersome and not easy to read, 17 pages of legalese.
 We recommend updating the bylaws to simplify the language and to add some missing information, such as a clause about increasing diversity for board, staff and members.